GraemeMalcolm/ai-stuff/instructions/04-face-detection.md

     - The approximate age of the person
     - An indication of the emotional state of the person (based on proportional scores for a range of emotions)

-    Note that the location of a face is indicated by the top, left coordinates and the width, and height of a *bounding box*, as shown here:
+    Note that the location of a face is indicated by the top- left coordinates, and the width and height of a *bounding box*, as shown here:

     ![An image of a person with their face outlined](./media/store-cam1-face.jpg)